What is separation anxiety?

 How can you help your child with separation anxiety?

 Children who feel secure are better able to handle separations.
 Cuddling and comforting

 your child when you are together can help him or her feel more secure.
 Other ways

-to help your child with separations include the following:
+to help your child with separations include:

 Comfort and reassure your child when he or she is afraid.

-(safe) rooms for a short period of time alone.
+rooms for a short period of time alone.

-Tell your baby if you are going to another room and that you will be back; then come
+Tell your baby if you are going to another room and that you will be back.
+Then come

-letting your child get out of bed.
+not to let your child get out of bed.